HD 40307

 HD 40307 is an orange (K-type) main-sequence star located approximately 42 light-years away in the constellation of Pictor (the Easel), taking its primary name from its Henry Draper Catalogue designation.
 It is calculated to be slightly less massive than the Sun.
 The star has six known planets, three discovered in 2008 and three more in 2012.
 One of them, HD 40307 g, is a potential super-Earth in the habitable zone, with an orbital period of about 200 days.
 This object might be capable of supporting liquid water on its surface, although much more information must be acquired before its habitability can be assessed.

-No stellar companions to HD 40307 were detected as in 2018.
+No stellar companions to HD 40307 were detected as of 2018.

 History and nomenclature

 HD 40307 was observed during or before 1900 as part of the Cape Photographic Durchmusterung.
 The designation HD 40307 is from the Henry Draper Catalogue, which is based on spectral classifications made between 1911 and 1915 by Annie Jump Cannon and her co-workers, and was published between 1918 and 1924.